-Note 9 - Other Income
+Note 9 - Origination Fees and Other Income

-Other income includes closing fees, or origination fees, associated with investments in portfolio companies.
+Includes closing fees (or origination fees) associated with investments in portfolio companies.
 Such fees are normally paid at closing of the Company's investments, are fully earned and non-refundable, and are generally non-recurring.
-SCFC had origination fees of \$300,000 and other income of \$59,157 for the six month period ended June 30, 2014.
+Other Income includes service fees earned from the Community Funding CLO, Ltd. credit securitization and due diligence fees.
+SCFC had origination fee income of \$64,990 and other income of \$150,000 for the six months period ended June 30, 2016.